alejandro5042/azdo-userscripts/README.md

 - Reviews are sorted from oldest to newest (reverse of the default)
 - Reviews are highlighted red if you are the last reviewer and everyone else approved
+- Reviews are further categorized into sections:
+  - Uncategorized: Reviews you need to process
   - Incomplete but blocked: Reviews you have not completed but are blocked anyways because another reviewer voted Waiting on Author or Rejected.
 This section is open by default
+  - Drafts
+  - Completed as Waiting on Author
+  - Completed as Rejected
+  - Completed as Approved / Approved with Suggestions
 - Sections remember if they are open/closed

 # Prerequisites